Volumes and snapshots

 Then the state of vol1 is recorded in a new snapshot named snap2. snap2 contains the changes between the moment snap1 was taken and the moment snap2 was taken. snap2’s parent is the original parent of vol1.

-Creating a volume based on an existing snapshot (a.k.a. clone)
+Creating a volume based on an existing snapshot (cloning)

 Before the creation of vol1 there is a snapshot named snap1.